Healthy Eating for a Healthy Smile

 Foods that get caught in your teeth

 Foods that stick to your teeth for a long time are more likely to cause tooth decay than foods that can easily be washed away by saliva.
-Dried fruit, cake, cookies, hard candy, caramels, taffy, soft breads, crackers and chips are among the worst culprits when it comes to clinging to your teeth.
+Dried fruit, cake, cookies, hard candy, caramels, taffy, soft bread, crackers and chips are among the worst culprits when it comes to clinging to your teeth.

 Acidic foods